ChalaniDissanayaka/dineflow-restaurant-app-hackathon/README.md

 #### Relationships:

 - A User can place multiple Orders. (one-to-many).
 - Each Order can contain multiple Items (many-to-many relationship via the Order_Item table).
 - Each Item can be part of many Orders (many-to-many relationship via Order_Item).
 - Admins have the ability to manage both Items and Orders, whereas regular users can only place orders without authentication.

+### 7. Feature Development Part for the App

+#### User Management:

+- **Role-based Access Control (RBAC)**: Implement a system to differentiate between regular users and admins, where admins can access additional features like adding, updating, and deleting menu items, as well as viewing all orders.
+- **Password Recovery**: Enhance the system by adding a "Forgot Password" option, allowing users to reset their passwords securely.

+#### Menu and Order Enhancements:

+- **Search and Filter Functionality**: Add the ability for users to search and filter menu items based on categories like item_type (e.g., rice, noodles, pasta).
+This improves usability by helping users quickly find what they want.
+- **Real-time Order Status Updates**: Implement WebSockets to provide real-time updates on order status (e.g., pending, completed) to users and admins.

+#### Improved UI/UX:

+- **Animations and Transitions**: Add smooth animations and transitions for a more engaging and interactive experience when users navigate through the app.
+- **Performance Optimization**: Enhance the app’s performance, making it faster and more responsive.

+#### Database Updates:

+- **Delete Item (CRUD)**: Implement the ability for admins to delete items from the Items table using the existing database setup.
+- **Timestamps**: Add the following timestamp attributes to track record changes:

+  - `created_at`: Captures when users, items, or orders are created.
+  - `updated_at`: Captures when users, items, or orders are last modified.

+- **New Attribute for Items Table**:
+  - **Item Type**: Add an `category` field in the Items table to categorize menu items (e.g., rice, noodles, pasta), enabling easier filtering and menu management.

+### Conclusion

+The DineFlow restaurant app is designed to provide a smooth and efficient experience for both customers and admins.
+Customers can browse the menu, place orders, and track their order status in real-time.
+Admins have the ability to manage menu items, view orders, and mark them as completed.
+The app includes features like role-based access control, filtering menu items by category, and a user-friendly interface with animations for an engaging experience.

+With future enhancements like an add the ability for users to search and filter menu items, DineFlow aims to improve performance and deliver a more interactive and easy-to-use platform for restaurant management.
+The app is a strong showcase of both front-end and back-end development skills.